 Ecophysiology and Toxicity of the Toxic Alga Heterosigma akashiwo in Puget Sound: A Living Laboratory Ecosystem Approach

-Project Status: This project began in January, 2010 and is projected to be completed in December, 2014
+Project Status: This project began in January 2010 and was completed in December 2014

 We are identifying toxins and environmental factors causing fish-killing blooms by the alga Heterosigma akashiwo in Puget Sound.
 We develop tools to improve monitoring, early warning, and mitigation to prevent or reduce impacts on fish farms using measurements in the field and on samples grown in a mobile “living” laboratory.
 End user groups, such as fish farmers and fish farming advisors, collaborate closely as an integrated team with Puget Sound and Canadian monitoring programs.